DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Questions That Divide and Conquer Prevents Us From Asking

 The most effective aspect of divide-and-conquer isn't what it makes us think—it's what it prevents us from thinking.
-As the investigators analyzed the coffee shop conversations, they realized that certain questions had become virtually unthinkable in public discourse.
+As I analyzed social conversations, I realized that certain questions had become virtually unthinkable in public discourse.

 While Sarah and Mike argued about healthcare policy, neither asked: Why do we accept that full-time workers can't afford housing while shareholders extract record profits?
 Who decided that productivity gains should go to owners while workers get laid off?
 The economic questions that could unite them were invisible, crowded out by tribal political identities.